 Instead of hiking all the way back to Sai Kung town or the main road, the closest way and the easiest way to get back home is to take a short sampan boat ride to Hebe Haven Ferry Pier.

 The sampan picks up passengers at Trio Beach at the east end of the beach where the ferry dock is located.
-You can wait for the next boat at the dock or the benches nearby.
+You can wait for the next boat at the dock or on the benches nearby.

-Short boat ride to Hebe Haven Ferry Pier
+Trio beach ferry: short boat ride to Hebe Haven Ferry Pier

 The sampan leaves Hebe Haven Ferry Pier for Ma Nam Wat first.
 Then it goes to Trio Beach before heading back to Hebe Haven Pier.
 The boat ride costs $10HKD cash.
 You can pay the fee when you get on the boat.

 There isn’t an official Trio Beach ferry schedule.
 But I spoke to the helmsman, and he said the sampan boat would come by every half hour.